Theodor Herzl: Family

 In 2006 the remains of Paulina and Hans were moved from Bordeaux, France, and reburied not far from their father on Mt.
 Herzl.

 Paulina and Hans had little contact with their young sister, "Trude" (Margarethe, 1893–1943).
 She married Richard Neumann, a man 17 years her elder.
 Neumann lost his fortune in the Great Depression.
 Burdened by the steep costs of hospitalizing Trude, who suffered from severe bouts of depressive illness that required repeated hospitalization, the Neumanns' financial life was precarious.
 The Nazis sent Trude and Richard to the Theresienstadt concentration camp where they died.
 Her body was burned.
-(Her mother, who died in 1907, was cremated.
-Her ashes were lost by accident.)
+Her mother, who died in 1907, was cremated, and her ashes were lost by accident.